juanpc2018/Amiga-PPC-links/README.md

 installing OSX for PPC or Linux for PPC, there are different Linux for old & New PowerPC machines, like:</br> https://amigaonthelake.com/new-6-13-2020-fienix-linux-distro-for-amigaone-64-bit-powerpc-systems/ </br>
-OSX Leopard 10.5.8 for PPC, there is also 10.5.8 for intel MacPro1,1 2006. </br> or OSX Sobert 10.5.9 v1.5 "faster!
+OSX Leopard 10.5.8 for PPC, there is also 10.5.8 for intel MacPro1,1 2006. </br> or OSX Sobert 10.5.9 v1.5 "New 2022, faster!
 PPC optimized." </br> https://macintoshgarden.org/apps/sorbet-leopard </br>
 https://forums.macrumors.com/threads/sorbet-leopard-your-power-mac-unleashed-revision-1-5-released.2300924/ </br>
 installing FS-UAE for LinuxPPC or OSX PPC </br>
 or installing QEMU for LinuxPPC or OSX PPC </br>
 Emulating PPC with PPC is Not The Best: Bare Metal option, </br>
-but if you have a G5, is an option. </br>
+but if you have a G5, is an option. </p>

+IF you are bored with the same OS, there are different options: </br>
+Linux for old & New PPC CPUs </br>
+NewOld OSX 10.5.9 for old PPC CPUs </br>
+AmigaOS4.1 for New and old Amiga PowerPC CPUs.</br>
+All can be Run Real or Emulated.</p>

 Running / Installing AmigaOS4.1 can also be done on a Newer Windows, Mac or Linux. </p>